 - Stay the course.

 As I continue along my financial freedom journey I’ll highlight some key posts on this page.
-These posts should help you get started or stay on track for your own financial freedom journey.
+These posts should help you get started on your own financial freedom journey.

-Please take a few minutes to browse through some of my past work below or over here on the Archives page.
+Please take a few minutes to browse through some of my past work below and over here on the Archives page.
+There are dozens of starter articles to help you out!

 Thanks for subscribing to my site.